 \section{Effect of quantum noise}

-The agent-environment interaction in each iteration is inevitably influenced by the ubiquitous decoherence in microscopic world \cite{doi:10.1126/science.aax3766,PhysRevA.100.043833,RN57}.
-This decoherence is caused by the interaction between the agent and a quantum noise.
+The agent-environment interaction is influenced by ubiquitous decoherence \cite{doi:10.1126/science.aax3766,PhysRevA.100.043833,RN57}, which is caused by the interaction between the agent and quantum noise.
 The Hamiltonian of the total system composed of the agent and the noise is